Capabilities

 SS7 Exploitation

-The exploitation of Signaling System No. 7 (SS7) — the 1975-vintage ITU-standardised global telecom signaling protocol that interconnects mobile and landline carriers worldwide — to substantively intercept SMS messages, voice calls, and subscriber-location data without requiring any compromise at the target device.
-The substantively defining operational characteristic is that SS7 access requires either licensed carrier status or grey-market purchased access; the substantive operational consequence is that SS7 exploitation is substantially the exclusive operational domain of state-actor and well-funded commercial-actor categories.
+The exploitation of Signaling System No. 7 (SS7) — the global telecom signaling protocol developed by AT&T in 1975 and standardised by the CCITT (predecessor of the ITU-T) in 1980 that interconnects mobile and landline carriers worldwide — to intercept SMS messages, voice calls, and subscriber-location data without requiring any compromise at the target device.
+The defining operational characteristic is that SS7 access requires either licensed-carrier status or grey-market purchased access; the operational consequence is that SS7 exploitation is largely the exclusive operational domain of state actors and well-funded commercial actors.

 Stingray (IMSI Catcher)

-A category of cellular-network interception device that mimics a legitimate cellular base station to compel mobile devices within physical proximity to register against the device, substantively producing the disclosure of the International Mobile Subscriber Identity (IMSI) and the International Mobile Equipment Identity (IMEI) of registered devices and, in some operational modes, the substantive interception of voice and SMS traffic.
-The principal commercial-vendor line is the Harris Corporation Stingray product family from which the colloquial designation derives; substantial alternative-vendor product lines include the Digital Receiver Technology Hailstorm, Septier Communications IMSI Catcher, and Septier Guardian product families.
+A category of cellular-network interception device that mimics a legitimate cellular base station to compel mobile devices within physical proximity to register against the device, producing the disclosure of the International Mobile Subscriber Identity (IMSI) and the International Mobile Equipment Identity (IMEI) of registered devices and, in some operational modes, the interception of voice and SMS traffic.
+The principal commercial-vendor line is the Harris Corporation Stingray product family from which the colloquial designation derives; alternative-vendor product lines include the Digital Receiver Technology (DRT) Box series (a Boeing subsidiary, deployed on US Marshals surveillance aircraft), the Septier Communications IMSI Catcher, and Septier Guardian product families.

 Implants